Top 10 Online ERP software

 2017.
 Sage Group buys cloud ERP software Intacct

-British enterprise software company Sage Group will acquire cloud ERP provider Intacct for $850 million.
-Intacct, which competes with Financial Force, Oracle’s NetSuite and other alternatives, said in a related statement that it now has 11,000 customers for its enterprise resource planning software.
-Sage Group also provides cloud accounting and ERP software.
-The acquisition of Intacct supports its ambitions for accelerating organic growth by winning new customers at scale and builds on our cloud-first acquisitions, strengthening our integrated suite of cloud solutions.
+The Sage Group, a British enterprise software company, has announced its acquisition of cloud ERP provider Intacct for $850 million.
+Intacct, which competes with Financial Force, Oracle's NetSuite, and other similar solutions, revealed that it currently serves 11,000 customers with its enterprise resource planning software.
+Sage Group, renowned for its cloud accounting and ERP software, views this acquisition as a means to drive organic growth by attracting new customers on a larger scale.
+Additionally, it further strengthens Sage Group's comprehensive suite of cloud solutions, aligning with its cloud-first acquisition strategy.

 2016.
 Oracle buys cloud ERP provider NetSuite for $9.3B